+/s/ Peter Cannito

+Peter Cannito

-/s/ Peter Cannito Peter Cannito Chairman, Chief Executive Officer and President
+Chairman, Chief Executive Officer and President

-NOTICE OF 2024 ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF 2025 ANNUAL MEETING OF SHAREHOLDERS

-The 2024 Annual Meeting of Shareholders of Redwire Corporation will be held via the internet at www.virtualshareholdermeeting.com/RDW2024 on Wednesday, May 22, 2024, at 10:00 a.m.
+The 2025 Annual Meeting of Shareholders of Redwire Corporation will be held via the internet at www.virtualshareholdermeeting.com/RDW2025 on Wednesday, May 21, 2025, at 10:00 a.m.
 Eastern Time for the following purposes:

-- 1. to elect three nominees identified in the accompanying proxy statement to serve as Class III directors until the 2027 Annual Meeting of Shareholders and until their successors are duly elected and qualified; - 2. to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2024; and - 3. to transact other business as may properly come before the meeting or any adjournment or postponement thereof by or at the direction of the Board.
+- to elect three nominees identified in the accompanying proxy statement to serve as Class I directors until the 2028 Annual Meeting of Shareholders and until their successors are duly elected and qualified; - 2. to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2025; - 3. to amend the Company's Certificate of Incorporation to limit the liability of certain officers of the Company; and - 4. to transact other business as may properly come before the meeting or any adjournment or postponement thereof by or at the direction of the Board.

-Shareholders of record that owned shares of the Company's common stock, par value \$0.0001 per share, together with shareholders who owned shares of the Company's Series A convertible preferred stock, par value \$0.0001 per share, as of the close of business on April 11, 2024, are entitled to vote.
+Shareholders of record that owned shares of the Company's common stock, par value \$0.0001 per share, together with shareholders who owned shares of the Company's Series A convertible preferred stock, par value \$0.0001 per share, as of the close of business on April 4, 2025, are entitled to vote.

-The proxy statement is first being delivered to the Company's shareholders as of the record date on or about April 22, 2024.
+The proxy statement is first being delivered to the Company's shareholders as of the record date on or about April [9], 2025.